histaminex11/samples/mutual-fund-analyzer/QUICKSTART.md

 This will:
 - Rank funds based on multiple factors (returns, consistency, risk)
-- Select top 3 from each category
+- Select top 5 from each category (configurable in config.yaml)
 - Generate recommendations report
 - Save to `data/processed/recommendations.csv` and `.xlsx`